wmcbrine/PDCurses/sdl1/README.md

 - With MinGW, run "make -f Makefile.mng".
 This assumes SDL is installed in the standard directories.
 The MinGW makefile accepts the optional parameters "DLL=Y" and "DEBUG=Y", as with the console version.
+It builds libpdcurses.a, along with pdcurses.dll, if specified.

-(Wide- character support is not yet implemented for SDL.)
-Both makefiles recognize the optional PDCURSES_SRCDIR environment variable, as with the console ports.
-Makefile.mng builds libpdcurses.a, along with pdcurses.dll, if specified.
+- Both makefiles recognize the optional PDCURSES_SRCDIR environment variable, as with the console ports.
+"WIDE=Y" builds a version that not only uses 16-bit Unicode characters, but depends on the SDL_ttf library, instead of using simple bitmap fonts.
+"UTF8=Y" makes PDCurses ignore the system locale, and treat all narrow-character strings as UTF-8; this option has no effect unless WIDE=Y is also set.

 Distribution Status